braheezy/prettybox-catppuccin/README.md

     packer build -only=*.qemu template.pkr.hcl
     packer build -only=*.vbox template.pkr.hcl

+Or build them all:

+    packer build -parallel-builds=1 template.pkr.hcl

 # Usage
 After a successful build, Vagrant can be used to launch the VM.